-The Word has devoted considerable space to the question of conscientious objection.
-To-day many of the 1916 cases and prison experiences will be recalled with interest.
+The Word has devoted considerable space to the question of conscientious objection. many of the 1916 cases and prison experiences will be recalled with interest.
 April, May, July and August 1940 numbers are devoted to this question of exempting conscience in 1916.
 Comrades should order the four copies, post free, for

-LABOUR, WAR AND THE NATIONAL GOVERNMENT
+LABOUR, WAR AND THE NATIONAL Socialist-job-seeking business has proven!
+GOVERNMENT

-The Labour Party rejected Lansbury's plea against war, and decided on a policy of war, renewing its latest National Government alliance, at the Brighton Conference of October 1 and 2, 1935.
-Lord Ponsonby adopted the same attitude as Lansbury and uttered some wise words about a sham fight, as regards matters of principle, not as regards suffering, being staged betwee the great Imperialistic Powers.
+The Labour Party rejected Lansbury's plea against war, and decided on a policy of war, renewing its latest National Government alliance, at the Brighton Conference of October 1 and 2 1935.
+Lord Ponsonby adopted the same attitude as Lansbury and uttered some wise words about a sham fight, as regards matters of principle, not as regards suffering, being staged between the great Imperialistic Powers.
 He added: